 Cover all bases

 You need to be realistic with your staffing resources.
 As a business owner I always made sure that we had at least a half a person extra to call upon if someone couldn’t come to work.
 If you are running at maximum stretch due to people calling in sick or being on holidays you are always going to be a half or whole person short.
-And if you have systems in place such as job descriptions and workload organisation, that half a person can easily step into the breach and make sure things run smoothly.
+And if you have systems in place such as job descriptions and workload organization, that half a person can easily step into the breach and make sure things run smoothly.